Explicit teaching of key comprehension strategies

 Watch the introduction below!

-Who made ReadingWise Comprehension?
+Who designed ReadingWise Comprehension?

 Judy Clark is at the heart of our team of 10.
 Judy is a consultant to the National Literacy Trust and Primary English Lecturer in the University of St John and St Mark.
 Judy knows her stuff, and while we've spent a year getting this right, Judy has spent decades deep in comprehension best practice.